WesternGamer/gta-toolkit/README.md

 # RDR2 Texture Toolkit

-NOTE: The texture converter by citizenfx was removed to comply with a DMCA takedown request.
-This means that any releases of this tool with the texture tool has been removed.
-A new release of this tool without the texture converter will be released.
-That version will require you to have RedM installed and will tell you where the texture tool is located.
-Sorry for the inconvenience.

 A tool forked off of Neodymium's GTA5 Texture Toolkit, that allows you to create RDR2 texture files without requiring to buy GTA5.

 ## How it works:

-This is basically Neodymium's GTA5 Texture toolkit but only with the components to create a texture file (.ytd).
-This means that you can't export the files from ymt files but you can do that with OpenIV.
-You can't also load ymt files.
-This program also uses the RedM ymt file converter from the RedM client to convert the files to the ymt format that RDR2 recognizes.
+his is basically Neodymium's GTA5 Texture toolkit but only with the components to create a texture file (.ytd).
+This means that you can't export the files from "ytd" files but you can do that with OpenIV.
+You can't also load "ytd" files.
+This program also uses the RedM "ytd" file converter from the RedM client to convert the files to the "ytd" format that RDR2 recognizes.
+This is NOT included with the program.
+There are existing ways to make RDR2 Ytd files but this tool makes it more easy and not as tedious.

 ## How to Use: